TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 *   <a class="knowledge-check-link" href="#componentdidmount">What lifecycle method should you use for initial data fetching?</a>
 *   <a class="knowledge-check-link" href="#componentdidupdate">When you want to act upon change of the DOM, or of state, what lifecycle method would you use?</a>
 *   <a class="knowledge-check-link" href="#componentwillunmount">When performing cleanup actions, what lifecycle method should be used?</a>
+*   <a class="knowledge-check-link" href="#how-useeffect-combines-the-lifecycle-methods">How does the useEffect hook combine some of the lifecycle methods?</a>

 ### Additional Resources